Community Council elections

 Community Councils are voluntary organisations that express the views and concerns of local people within their area across a wide range of issues from new buildings and roads to local services and facilities.

 We are responsible for the running the Community Council elections and Members are elected every four years to represent the Community council area.
 If there are less candidates than seats, no election will be held.
-If the membership of the community council falls to less than half, then the Community Council shall not operate until there are enough members.
+If the membership of the community council falls to less than half, then the Community Council will not operate until there are enough members.

 Those Community Councils listed below failed to form following elections held in November 2015, March 2016 and September 2016 and will now be formally dissolved.
 Should the communities wish to re-establish these Community Councils, a petition of 20 electors must be required, as set out in paragraph 13.2 of the Community Council Scheme.
 In the future, only 2 attempts will be made to re-establish Community Councils which fail to form.